-Prerequisites: N3511, N3515, N3515B, N3517, N3540 Co-requisites: N3526B Four Semester Credits (Contact hours per week: Lecture 4)
+Prerequisites: N3511, N3515, N3515B, N3517, N3540

 N3526B Psychiatric and Mental Health Care Clinical

 This course applies the nursing process to the care of individuals, families, and groups with psychiatric and mental health disorders.
 Diversity of age, gender, race, culture, developmental level, education, and socioeconomic backgrounds is emphasized.
 Issues of mental health and mental illness throughout the lifespan are examined.
 The professional nurse's role as a member of a collegial mental health care team in the 21st century is addressed.
 Opportunity is provided to develop skills in applying concepts of psychiatric nursing to the care of individuals and groups in inpatient and outpatient settings.
 The acceptance of responsibility and accountability for practice is reaffirmed.
 Personal and professional growth is promoted.